foxcaulfield/guides/NestJS + Prisma backend.md

 npx @better-auth/cli generate
 ```

-This will overwrite your `schema.prisma` (models), but if you’ve been following this guide from the beginning, you shouldn’t have any models yet.
+This overwrites your `schema.prisma` (models), but if following this guide from the beginning, no models should exist yet.

 Then run the migration command: